AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/README.md

 If you are on a Mac with an M series chip, you will not be able to use RStudio Server if you are using a `linux/amd64` or `linux/x86_84` (like the ones available from ECR).
 You must build an ARM image locally to be able to use RStudio Server within the container.

+#### A note for Halbritter lab internal development
+This work has been developed on a system that uses podman instead of docker.
+The steps to run the docker/podman images are slightly different and we saved in run-podman-internal.sh our internal approach to run the container.
+Please, refer to the Docker section to build and run the container instead.

 ### renv

 This module uses `renv`.